robertoodogherty/.vim/README.md

 * clone vundle into this git repo
 `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
 * open vim and run `:PluginInstall`
 * Follow the YCM installation instructions found here https://github.com/ycm-core/YouCompleteMe#installation
+* If you're on OSX ensure you are using mvim.
+You can look at how we do this in in the config repo alias.sh file https://github.com/robertoodogherty/config